backstage/backstage/docs/local-dev/cli-build-system.md

 The goal of the bundling process is to combine multiple packages together into a single runtime unit.
-The way this is done varies between frontend and backend, and local development versus production deployment.
-Because of that we will be covering each of these cases individually.
+The way this is done varies between frontend and backend, as well as local development versus production deployment.
+Because of that we cover each combination of these cases separately.

 #### Frontend Development Bundling

-There are two different commands that starts the frontend development bundling, `app:serve`, which serves an app and uses `src/index.*` as the entrypoint, and `plugin:serve`, which serves a plugin and uses `dev/index.*` as the entrypoint.
+There are two different commands that starts the frontend development bundling, `app:serve`, which serves an app and uses `src/index` as the entrypoint, and `plugin:serve`, which serves a plugin and uses `dev/index` as the entrypoint.
 These are typically invoked via the `yarn start` script, and are intended for local development only.
 When running the bundle command, a development server will be set up that listens to the protocol, host and port set by `app.baseUrl`